sully-vian/HTWG/software-security/exercise-1/Exercice01-Hervy-Vianney.typ

 1. #underline("Name the security identifiers (SIDs) that are included in a token.")

-  TODO
+  The User SID, the Group SIDs, the Logon session identifier (represented as a group SID) and the Restricting SID list.

+2. #underline(
-2. #underline("Group membership of a subject is checked at the time of token creation.
-Discuss this design")
+    "Group membership of a subject is checked at the time of token creation.
+Discuss this design decision both from a security and a runtime performance perspective.", )

-  TODO

-3. #underline("ion both from a security and a runtime performance perspective.")

-  TODO
+  Checking the group membership only once (at login) leads to faster access control decisions because the comparison isn't made at every access.
+From a security perspective, if a user is removed from a group after login, their cached token still contains the group SIDs.

 4. #underline("What is the purpose of restricted SIDs in a token?")

-  TODO
+  The restricted SIDs are are a second SID lisy that is also checked during access control.
+Their purpose is to further constrain the process.

 5. #underline("Give an example when you should use a restricted token for a child process/thread.")

-  TODO
+  If a web server needs to spawn another processlike an image processor for instance, the access token is inherited.
+The parent process creates the child using a resticted token that removes some privilages or disables groups memberships to improve security.
+This is especially useful when the parent program has elevated privileges.